samuel-s-marques/todo-app/README.md

 The classic to-do application where a user can write down all the things he wants to accomplish.
 Android only.

 ## Download
-While it's not in Google's PlayStore, you can download it [here](https://github.com/samuel-s-marques/todo-app/releases).
+You can now download it in [Google's PlayStore](https://play.google.com/store/apps/details?id=com.samuel.todoapp).
+But the newest releases are available [here](https://github.com/samuel-s-marques/todo-app/releases)

 ## Table of Contents
 - [todo-app](#todo-app)